Ab Justice

 Donald Max "Ab" Justice (January 23, 1934 – October 7, 2013) was an American professional golfer.

+Career

 Justice played college at Oklahoma State University, where he was the school's first All-American.
 He enjoyed a brief stint on the PGA Tour, and was the club pro at various golf courses in Oklahoma and Kansas.

 He died in 2013, aged 79.